MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 ### Important Notifications

 > [!IMPORTANT]
-> **Requires**: You must be running Windows Insider Preview Build 22546 or higher to use important notifications.
+> **Requires**: You must be running Windows Insider Preview Build 22546 or later to use important notifications.

 Important notifications allow users to have more control over what 1st party and 3rd party apps can send them high-priority toast notifications (urgent/important) that can break through Focus Assist (Do not Disturb).
 This can be modified in the notifications settings.